babak2/epidemiological_model/README.md

 - `beta9.0`: Infection rate per interaction used in the simulation (beta followed by rate value).
 - `sigma1`: Recovery rate used in the simulation (sigma followed by rate value).
 - `initial10`: Initial infected individuals used in the simulation (initial followed by its value)
-- `dt0.01`: Duratio of used simulation time step (dt followed by its value).
+- `dt0.01`: Duration of used simulation time step (dt followed by its value).
 - `ts500`: Number of time steps used in the simulatio (ts followed by its value).

 This naming convention provides a clear representation of the simulation parameters used to generate the corresponding plot.
 Adjustments to parameters will result in different filenames, making it easy to organize and identify simulations.